Average Cost of a Funeral in Alabama: What Families Pay in 2026

 Cremation Costs in Alabama

-Complete guide to cremation pricing in Alabama including direct cremation from $1,800, cremation with service from $5,200, urn options, scattering regulations, and memorial alternatives.
+Complete guide to cremation pricing in Alabama including direct cremation from $1,800, cremation with service from $5,200, cremation container options, urn options, scattering rules, and memorial alternatives.
 The cremation rate in Alabama is 38%.

 See Alabama cremation prices →